 8/7/11 – Hello.
-My name is Tony Sacco.
+My name is Anthony Joseph Sacco.
+My family and friends call me Tony.
 I’m the founder, editor and publisher of myturntosoundoff.wordpress.com.
-I’m also a nationally-known licensed and bonded private investigator; have been since about 1990, and I love every minute of it.
+I’m also a nationally-known, licensed and bonded private investigator; have been since about 1990, and I love every minute of it.

 What else?
 I’m the author of four novels; Little Sister Lost, The China Connection, Return to Darkness, and The Secret of Hagia Sophia.
 Also, I wrote and published Echoes in the Wind, a biography of Guy Vitale, a great athlete, perhaps the greatest football and baseball player to ever graduate from East Boston High School in the 20th Century.
 Want to learn more about my books?
 Go to https://www.amazon.com, or http://www.barnesandnoble.com, click on Books, type in my name, and read the reviews.
 You’ll be glad you did.

 8/7/12 – Cheyenne, WY: Today, in my estimation at least, is a very important day.
 It ranks right up there with the birthdays of George Washington and Abraham Lincoln, with Columbus Day, Memorial Day, the Fourth of July, and Labor Day.
 My Turn to Sound Off turns one year old today.
 LOL!

 Unfortunately, I have not given it the time and attention I think it deserved during its first year.
 Others may not agree.
 If you’re one of those, well, you are entitled to your opinion.
 But leave a comment below telling me why you have that opinion.

 Or if you have any suggestions on how this blog can be made better, more interesting, more relevant (other than for me to toss in the towel and stop writing it), please feel free to leave a comment at the end of this article.
 Please refrain from the use of profanity, however.